nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Viewing Sessions within Period while the Session List is non-empty.

-   1. Prerequisites: Multiple Sessions in the list can be viewed on the right panel of the GUI.
+   1. Prerequisites: There should be at least 1 Session in the Session List.

    1. Test case: `sview p/+1d`<br>
       Expected: The right panel only displays Sessions with start time from 0000hrs today to 2359hrs the next day. <br>